cybersecurity-polito/.github/profile/README.md

 ## About Us

-Cybersecurity Polito is an community of students of Cybersecurity at Politecnico di Torino.
-We aim to foster collaboration, share knowledge, and promote cybersecurity awareness within our university and beyond.
+Cybersecurity Polito is a community of students studying cybersecurity at Politecnico di Torino.
+This repository aims to gather all the valuable resources for them.

 ## Our Goal